Asher-Simcha/Todo/README.md

 # Todo
-Stand Alone and Companion App for Conky including theme that work with both
+Stand Alone and Companion App for Conky including themes that work with both